-- Enable your users to sign in to Zendesk Support using single sign-on (SSO) (see Setting up single sign-on (SSO) for Wordpress Wordpress).
+- Enable your users to sign in to Zendesk Support using single sign-on (SSO) (see Setting up single sign-on (SSO) for WordPress).

-The Zendesk Support for Wordpress plugin can be added to your Wordpress site just like any other plugin.
-Plugins are only supported in self-hosted Wordpress sites (wordpress.org), not free hosted sites on wordpress.com.
+You can add the Zendesk Support for WordPress plugin to your WordPress site just like any other plugin.
+Plugins are only supported in self-hosted WordPress sites (wordpress.org), not free-hosted sites on wordpress.com.

 - In the dashboard, select Plugin > Add New.

 - Click Browse to select the file you downloaded (zendesk.zip).